 2nd Lieutenant Newman made two attempts to contact Osborne to no avail.
 The plane had crashed on the south-west side of Chimney Rock Mountain near Newcastle, Co.
 Down in the Mourne Mountains.

 Aftermath of the incident

 The ‘Winnie Dee’ crew of five was listed as missing after the incident.
 There were no survivors.
-An American 5th Infantry Division on a routine hike discovered the wreckage on Chimney Rock several days later.
+A United States Army 5th Infantry Division on a routine hike discovered the wreckage on Chimney Rock Mountain several days later.
 Official confirmation reached 364th Service Squadron on 15th April 1944.

 Major George Commenator, Accident Report, 21st April 1944.

 The ‘Winnie Dee’ Marauder B26 was earlier retired from front-line service as a “war-weary” plane.
 This may explain why it struggled to keep up with the other two planes in the formation.

 |Last Name||First Name(s)||Rank||Role||Information|